piotrostr/listen/README.md

 # listen

-Listen to new large transactions on Raydium V4

-Swap using Pump.fun, Jupiter V6 API or directly with Raydium (crucial for new listings)
+Listen to new large transactions on Raydium V4, swap using Pump.fun, Jupiter V6 API or directly with Raydium (crucial for new listings)

 Monitor prices real-time, multiple subscription ways and providers (PubSub,